rexbhaskaran/SPOTIFY/README.md

 - More complex queries involving grouping, aggregation functions, and joins.

 #### Advanced Queries
-- Nested subqueries, window functions, CTEs, and performance optimization.
+- Nested subqueries, window functions and CTEs.

 ### 5. Query Optimization
 In advanced stages, the focus shifts to improving query performance.
 Some optimization strategies include: